Kikolock/Password-Generator-JS/README.md

 ## Technologies used and why.

 For this project, I need to create a application that anyone can use to generate a random password based on criteria they have selected.
-This app will run in the browser.
+This app will run in the browser but has a responsive layout for different viewports.

 ## Challenges for future improvement